 pip 9.0.1 from /usr/lib/python3/dist-packages (python 3.6)

-It means that pip3 is successfully installed on your system.
+This means that pip3 is successfully installed on your system.

-How to use Pip command
+How to use pip commands

-To search packages from the
+To search for packages in the

-pip search <search_string>
+pip search search_string

 pip search stress stress (1.0.0) - A trivial utility for consuming system resources. s-tui (0.8.2) - Stress Terminal UI stress test and monitoring tool stressypy (0.0.12) - A simple program for calling stress and/or stress-ng from python fuzzing (0.3.2) - Tools for stress testing applications. stressant (0.4.1) - Simple stress-test tool stressberry (0.1.7) - Stress tests for the Raspberry Pi mobbage (0.2) - A HTTP stress test and benchmark tool stresser (0.2.1) - A large-scale stress testing framework. cyanide (1.3.0) - Celery stress testing and integration test support. pysle (1.5.7) - An interface to ISLEX, a pronunciation dictionary with stress markings. ggf (0.3.2) - global geometric factors and corresponding stresses of the optical stretcher pathod (0.17) - A pathological HTTP/S daemon for testing and stressing clients.
 MatPy (1.0) - A toolbox for intelligent material design, and automatic yield stress determination netblow (0.1.2) - Vendor agnostic network testing framework to stress network failures russtress (0.1.3) - Package that helps you to put lexical stress in russian text switchy (0.1.0a1) - A fast FreeSWITCH control library purpose-built on traffic theory and stress testing. nx4_selenium_test (0.1) - Provides a Python class and apps which monitor and/or stress-test the NoMachine NX4 web interface physical_dualism (1.0.0) - Python library that approximates the natural frequency from stress via physical dualism, and vice versa. fsm_effective_stress (1.0.0) - Python library that uses the rheological-dynamical analogy (RDA) to compute damage and effective buckling stress in prismatic shell structures. processpathway (0.3.11) - A nifty little toolkit to create stress-free, frustrationless image processing pathways from your webcam for computer vision experiments.
 Or observing your cat.

-pip install <package_name>
+pip install package_name

-pip uninstall <installed_package_name>
+pip uninstall installed_package_name

 You can use pip3 instead of pip in the above commands.